mfaani/mfaani/content/posts/clean-codes/refactoring-tips.md

 - Create a diagram in incremental steps
     - High Level diagram.
 Remove edge cases.
 Example: `Enter Flow >> Check Device Model >> Check if user is allowed to Activate Device >> Activate Device >> Exit Flow`
     - More Detailed diagram. `Enter flow from ScreenA >> Check Device Model >> Check if user is allowed to Activate >> Check if device is online >> setup device >> If success then Exit flow | If failure then retry`
+    - NOTE: ANY TINY DISCREPANCY between your diagram and the actual code will turn into a source of bugs.
+Example: Our diagrams weren't considerate of feature flags.
+And so in my new architecture I wasn't considerate of exit early due to feature being unavailable.
+The high levels are meant to simplify the steps.
+THEY ARE NOT A SOURCE OF TRUTH.
+    - It's often better to have multiple small yet accurate diagrams.
+    - For anything that's not covered in the diagram leave disclaimers.
+You as the author might know what you left others.
+Others won't know it.
+    - Version your diagram.
+    - Version control your diagram as well.

   You can have a more detailed diagram than this too.
 The note is to do it steps.
 Often using writing down on a paper initially makes things a whole lot easier for me.

 ### Other tips: